Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test6_clue_analysis(gemini).md

 ### Misinformed Clues: 1/5
 **Poor - Needs significant revision**

-These clues are too vague and lack any subtle, relevant connection to 'food'.
-They describe concepts (entertainment, transportation) that are almost entirely unrelated, failing to create productive ambiguity or confusion.
-There's no 'hook' to link them to food in a misleading but plausible way.
+These clues fail to create productive ambiguity or subtly mislead towards the correct answer ('food') or the incorrect choices ('clothing', 'furniture').
+The first clue strongly points to 'film' or 'theater' (not a choice) with little connection to 'food.'
+The second clue points directly to 'transportation' (not a choice) and has no ambiguous connection to 'food.'
+They do not encourage discussion around the target answer or plausible alternatives from the choices; instead, they introduce unrelated concepts.

 ✅ Strengths:
 - Attempt to create ambiguity